secretstartups/handbook/people-group/people-compliance/people-compliance-reporting/index.html.md

 The U.S. Department of Labor's Veterans' Employment and Training Service (VETS) and Office of Federal Contractor Compliance Programs (OFCCP) have supported affirmative actions to employ and advance in employment of covered veterans since 2008.
 As legislatively mandated under 38 U.S. Code Section 4212, codified at 41 CFR 61-300, contractors and subcontractors who enter into, or modify a contract or subcontract with the federal government, and whose contract meets the criteria set forth in the above legislation / regulations, are required to report annually on their affirmative action efforts in employing veterans.
 Data reported through form [VETS-4212](https://www.dol.gov/agencies/vets/programs/vets4212) is used by OFCCP in compliance evaluations.

-The VETS deadline is September 30 every year.
+The VETS deadline is September 30 every year, looking back at the previous full calendar year.
 Our VETS data set is combined with our EEO data set.

 ## Other State Reports

 ### California Pay Data Report

-On September 30, 2020, CA Governor Newsom signed into law Senate Bill 973, which creates massive pay reporting requirements for employers.
-As of 2021, California employers are required to submit annual information on its employees’ pay data by gender, race, and ethnicity to the state’s Department of Fair Employment and Housing (DFEH).
+As of 2021, due to Senate Bill 973, California employers are required to submit annual information on its employees’ pay data by gender, race, and ethnicity to the state’s Department of Fair Employment and Housing (DFEH).
 Specifically, the new law requires employers, (a) with 100 or more employees; and (b) that must file an annual Employer Information Report (EEO-1) under federal law, to submit an annual report to the DFEH that includes the number of employees (and the hours they worked):

 - By race, ethnicity, and sex;
 - In each of the Job Categories in the federal EEO-1 Report; and